spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

 Applying the normalization on morphometrics with ``sct_compute_compression``
 #######################################################################################

-A ratio is computed of the morphometrics at the level(s) of compression withe the measures at the levels above and below all compression sites.
+The ``sct_compute_compression`` function computes a ratio of the morphometric measures at the level(s) of compression with the measures at the levels above and below all compression sites.
 Adding the option ``-normalize-hc`` normalizes the morphometrics with a database of healthy subjects before computing the ratio.

 Compute ratio between **AP-diameter** at level of compression vs. above/below